 - Generation 6 has Skrelp, a Poison/Water type Leafy Sea Dragon who evolves into Dragalge, a Poison/Dragon Leafy Sea Dragon.

-- Don't underestimate seahorses in Ultima.
+- Ultima: Don't underestimate seahorses.
 They might look like they're a normal everyday seahorse, but they're on par with the local sea-serpents.
 They are not only capable of speech but magic as well, and if provoked they will spit fireballs at you until you flee or are vaporized.
-You can fight them and even defeat them, but it's honestly not worth it—their HP and strength are ridiculously high, their experience and treasure values stink, and they're natural creatures, meaning that killing them reduces your Compassion and Justice scores.
+You can fight them and even defeat them, but it's honestly not worth it — their HP and strength are ridiculously high, their experience and treasure values stink, and they're natural creatures, meaning that killing them reduces your Compassion and Justice scores.
 You'd make more profit and be at much less risk of humiliating death just by punching a couple of slimes instead.